Understanding how packaged desktop apps run on Windows

 A key goal of a modern package is to separate application state from system state as much as possible while maintaining compatibility with other apps.
 Windows 10 accomplishes this by placing the application inside a MSIX package, and then detecting and redirecting some changes it makes to the file system and registry at runtime.

 Packages that you create for your desktop application are desktop-only, full-trust applications and are not virtualized or sandboxed.
 This allows them to interact with other apps the same way classic desktop applications do.

+App packages are installed on a per user basis instead of system wide.
 App packages are installed under C:\Program Files\WindowsApps\package_name, with the executable titled app_name.exe.
 Each package folder contains a manifest (named AppxManifest.xml) that contains a special XML namespace for packaged apps.
 Inside that manifest file is an

 <EntryPoint> element, which references the full-trust app.
 When that application is launched, it does not run inside an app container, but instead it runs as the user as it normally would.

 After deployment, package files are marked read-only and heavily locked down by the operating system.
 Windows prevents apps from launching if these files are tampered with.